 More details about arrangements are on the website for the Block Reps, Landscape Committee, Social Committee, and Management.
-The post Spring And Fall Clean-Up Day Guidelines is in Committees topic.
+The post Spring And Fall Clean-Up Day Guidelines is in Committees topic on the website.

 Cockroaches - See Pest Control

 Committee advance and reimbursement form - See Committees